 A healthy potluck is a great way to see loved ones and stay clean.
-Cook up some recipes from Clean Eats or from our blog and share the gift of health!
+Cook up some amazing clean recipes and desserts from our blog and share the gift of health!
 This will ensure that you are staying healthy by having something satisfying on hand that won’t weigh you down.
 Finding healthy substitutions for foods you like can really help.
 We even have non-alcoholic beverage recipes.

 4. DANCE, MOVE & SHAKE

 And sing, and laugh (a lot).
 Food and drinks are accessories to any good party, dancing and laughing have been proven to be good for your health..
 Focus on creating healthy connections with loved ones through conversation in celebration of good times.
 The memories you have will likely not hinge on whether or not you had a slice of cake.

 Don’t be afraid to politely decline when you’ve received one-too-many invites.
 Save your time and energy for the people and gatherings that bring you the most joy.
 It’s ok to pass up invites in favor of quality time with a loved one even if that means spending some quality time with yourself.
 Saying no can be a good thing!

 It's important to remember the reasons why you made the commitment in the first place.
 If you are on the 21-Day Program - don't forget that it will be over soon, and it's best to get the full experience if you can.
 Investing in your health is valuable.
 We are always here to support you, call up one of our health coaches for some extra tips to stay motivated.